isomerpages/ura-lkywcp/_about/1-why-apply.md

 By applying for the Prize, you get an opportunity to:

-1. **Unlock International Recognition**: Showcase your city's innovative urban initiatives and achievements on a global stage, and gain recognition as a leader in urban innovation and sustainable development.
+1. **Gain International Recognition**: Showcase your city's innovative urban initiatives and achievements on a global stage, and gain recognition as a leader in urban innovation and sustainable development.
-2. **Learn from Global Best Practices**: Learn from the experiences of other cities, including successful projects and initiatives from our current cohort of 27 cities, and identify new solutions and strategies to address urban challenges and improve quality of life for citizens.
+2. **Learn from Global Best Practices**: Learn from the experiences of other cities, including successful projects and initiatives from our current cohort of 27 Prize cities, and identify new solutions and strategies to address urban challenges and improve quality of life for citizens.
-3. **Assess Your City's Progress**: Undertake a rigorous self-evaluation process to assess your city's progress towards its goals and vision.
+3. **Assess Your City's Progress**: Undertake a rigorous self-evaluation process through the submission report to assess your city's progress towards its goals and vision.
-4. **Join a Network of Innovative Cities**: Become part of a global network of cities driving urban innovation and sustainable development, and collaborate with other cities to share knowledge, expertise, and best practices.
+4. **Join a Network of Innovative Cities**: Become part of a global network of cities driving urban innovation and sustainable development, and potentially collaborate with other Prize cities to share knowledge, expertise, and best practices.

 ➜ [Find out more!](/prize-cycle/)